ianJStutor/interactive-background-animations/README.md

 An assortment of canvas animations intended to run behind a hero or header or entire web page.

-These are all built with vanilla JavaScript.
+These are all built with vanilla JavaScript, my favorite flavor!

 ### Contents